evrythng/reactor-iota/README.md

 The script will react to actions with a `sendToIOTA=true` custom field and will record a transaction for the action on the IOTA Distributed Ledger (DLT).
-The script will record transactions on the Chrysalis *mainnet* default nodes (hosted by the IOTA Foundation) unless a specific node is defined bt the `NODE_ADDRESS` setting.
+The script will record transactions on the Chrysalis *mainnet* default nodes (hosted by the IOTA Foundation) unless a specific node is defined by the `NODE_ADDRESS` setting.

 You can include any extra custom fields that you may require in addition to the one mentioned here.
 The target of the original action